Arctic foxes are unique in the way that they can adapt to cold environments. Arctic foxes survive in these conditions because of several adaptations.

-These characteristics bring about a low surface area to volume ratio, another adaptation they use to survive the cold environment.
+Arctic foxes are well known for their rounded body shape, short legs and muzzles, and thick ears.
+These characteristics give them a low surface area to volume ratio, which helps keep them warm.
 The lesser the surface area exposed to the arctic cold, the less heat that escapes the body.

-How Does an Arctic Fox Protect itself?
+How Does an Arctic Fox Protect Itself?

 What Does an Arctic Fox Eat?

-Lemmings are their most common prey, and often the amount eaten will help the body decide on the number of pups they give birth to annually.
+Lemmings are their most common prey, and often the amount eaten will help their bodies decide on the number of pups they can give birth to.

 During summer, Arctic foxes shed their heavy white coats and change color to brown or grey.
-The shedding provides cover for the fox among the summer tundra’s rocks and plants to effectively hunt rodents, birds, and even fish.
+The shedding provides cover for the fox among the tundra’s rocks and plants to effectively hunt rodents, birds, and fish.

 What are the Predators of an Arctic Fox?

-These dens serve as a perfect hideout for both them and the young ones from the harsh climate and predators like polar bears.
-The dens also are useful as they are reused for generations by different groups of foxes.
+Arctic foxes give birth in spring.
+At this time, they start to prepare their homes with their young.
+They live in dens situated under the surface, which serve as a perfect hideout for both them and the young from the harsh climate and predators.
+The dens are reused for generations by different groups of foxes.

 How is their Habitat changing?